pablocael/pynear/docs/approximate.md

 | 100 000 | 316 |
 | 1 000 000 | 1 000 |

-More clusters → smaller cells → each VPTree search is faster, but recall drops faster as `n_probe` decreases.
-Fewer clusters → larger cells → each VPTree search is slower, but recall is more robust to small `n_probe`.
+More clusters → smaller cells → each cluster scan is faster, but recall drops faster as `n_probe` decreases.
+Fewer clusters → larger cells → each cluster scan is slower, but recall is more robust to small `n_probe`.

 ### Choosing n_probe